mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 **Importantly, backfills for scripts will not automatically configure the backfill staging table and dry run.**
 The query.py must support destination table and dry run arguments, and the backfill must be configured to use them if you would like to use them.
+If a destination table is not provided, the backfill will use the script's default values, likely writing to the production table.

+In order to use the backfill complete step, the script must write to the correct table in the backfill staging
+dataset: `{dataset}__{table_name}_{backfill_date}`. e.g. setting
+`--query-script-arg "--destination_table=monitoring_derived__stable_and_derived_table_sizes_v1_2026_03_02"`
+Otherwise, the backfill complete will do nothing.

 Required parameters:
 - `query_script_entrypoint`: The name of the main function inside the python script.